zilishen/documentation/content/nms/installation/on-prem/offline-install-guide.md

 ---
 ## Add License {#add-license}

-A valid license is required in order to use all of the features in NGINX Management Suite.
+A valid license is required to use all of the features of NGINX Management Suite.

 ### Download License